bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/strict_mode.md

 **Note:** Sometimes you’ll see the default, non-strict mode referred to as **" [sloppy mode](https://developer.mozilla.org/docs/Glossary/Sloppy_mode)"**.
 This isn’t an official term, but be aware of it, just in case.

-JavaScript’s strict mode, introduced in ECMAScript 5, is a way to *opt in* to a restricted variant of JavaScript, thereby implicitly opting-out of “[sloppy mode](https://developer.mozilla.org/docs/Glossary/Sloppy_mode)”.
+JavaScript’s strict mode, introduced in ECMAScript 5, is a way to *opt in* to a restricted variant of JavaScript, thereby implicitly opting-out of "[sloppy mode](https://developer.mozilla.org/docs/Glossary/Sloppy_mode)”.
 Strict mode isn’t just a subset: it *intentionally* has different semantics from normal code.
 Browsers not supporting strict mode will run strict mode code with different behavior from browsers that do, so don’t rely on strict mode without feature-testing for support for the relevant aspects of strict mode.
 Strict mode code and non-strict mode code can coexist, so scripts can opt into strict mode incrementally.

 Strict mode makes several changes to normal JavaScript semantics: